 It is so important to take breaks.
 It can be helpful to break down the day into three parts: morning, afternoon and evening – and ensure you always take one of these parts off.

-Try to do things in your breaks that completely take your mind off exams and revision, such as meeting with friends.
-If you have extracurricular activities you love doing, don’t give them up in the build-up to exams.
+Try to do things in your breaks that completely take your mind off exams and revision, such as video calling with friends.
+If you have other hobbies such as painting or playing videogames, don’t give them up in the build-up to exams.